K. G. George: Film career

 George's last movie was released in 1998, Elavamkodu Desam, a period movie released when mimicry movies ruled the roost.
 "The audience somehow did not relate to this movie," he says sadly.
 In between his first film Swapnadanam and Elavamkodu Desam, he created milestones in Malayalam cinema.
 Seven of his movies were screened at different international festivals.

-He released his memoir Flashback Enteyum Cinemayudeyum in 2012.

-In 2018 a documentary on the films and life of K G George named 8½ Intercuts: Life and Films of K.G.
-George directed by film maker Lijin Jose released.
+George released his memoir Flashback Enteyum Cinemayudeyum in 2012.
+In 2018, a documentary on the films and life of K G George named 8½ Intercuts: Life and Films of K.G.
+George directed by film maker Lijin Jose was released.

+Death

+K. G. George died at a retirement home in Kakkanad, on 24 September 2023, at the age of 77.
+He was undergoing treatment for a stroke.
+He had been a resident there for the past five years, after suffering from a massive stroke.
+During the last days of his life, his condition had been much worse, and the end came at 11:00 AM.